-If the UE operating in the single-registration mode performs mobility from S1 mode to N1 mode and has one or more valid policy sections, the UE shall include the Policy section identifier list IE in the REGISTRATION REQUEST message.
+If the UE operating in the single-registration mode performs inter-system change from S1 mode to N1 mode and has one or more stored UE policy sections, the UE shall include the UPSI LIST TRANSPORT message (see annex D) in the Payload container IE of the REGISTRATION REQUEST message.

-The UE in state 5GMM-REGISTERED shall initiate the mobility registration updating procedure by sending a REGISTRATION REQUEST message to the AMF when the UE needs to request the use of SMS over NAS transport or the current requirements to use SMS over NAS transport change in the UE.
+The UE in state 5GMM-REGISTERED shall initiate the registration procedure for mobility and periodic update by sending a REGISTRATION REQUEST message to the AMF when the UE needs to request the use of SMS over NAS transport or the current requirements to use SMS over NAS transport change in the UE.
 The UE shall include the SMS requested IE in the REGISTRATION REQUEST message as specified in subclause 5.5.1.2.2.

-When initiating a periodic registration update and the requirements to use SMS over NAS transport have not changed in the UE, the UE shall not include the SMS requested IE in the REGISTRATION REQUEST message.
+When initiating a registration procedure for mobility and periodic registration update for periodic registration update of 5GS services (i.e. the 5GS registration type IE is set to "periodic registration updating") and the requirements to use SMS over NAS have not changed in the UE, the UE shall not include the SMS requested IE in the REGISTRATION REQUEST message.

-If the UE no longer requires the use of SMS over NAS transport, then the UE shall include the SMS requested IE in the REGISTRATION REQUEST message with the SMS requested bit set to "SMS over NAS not supported".
+If the UE no longer requires the use of SMS over NAS, then the UE shall include the SMS requested IE in the REGISTRATION REQUEST message with the SMS requested bit set to "SMS over NAS not supported".

 After sending the REGISTRATION REQUEST message to the AMF the UE shall start timer T3510.
 If timer T3502 is currently running, the UE shall stop timer T3502.
 If timer T3511 is currently running, the UE shall stop timer T3511.